Medicare Behavior Change Model Targets Type 2 Diabetes Prevention

 Key Takeaways

-MDPP uses education and accountability with classroom lessons and regularly scheduled maintenance sessions
+- MDPP provides education and accountability with classroom lessons and regularly scheduled maintenance sessions

-Diabetes is a costly problem for the American healthcare system, but programs like MDPP can have a significant impact on preventing it.
+- Diabetes is a costly problem for the American healthcare system, but programs like MDPP can have a significant impact.

 What is the Medicare Diabetes Prevention Program (MDPP)?

-The MDPP program is a learning curriculum designed for training Medicare beneficiaries how to change physical, mental, and dietary habits that contribute to the onset of type 2 diabetes.
+The MDPP is a curriculum that teaches Medicare beneficiaries to change the physical, mental, and dietary habits that contribute to the onset of type 2 diabetes.
 The Centers for Disease Control and Prevention (CDC) partner with Medicare to provide guidelines for living a healthier life and reducing the risk of type 2 diabetes.
-MDPP approaches prevention two ways: (1) Core Services, (2) Ongoing Maintenance Services.

-The MDPP program provides the same services for beneficiaries with Original Medicare or Medicare Advantage.
-The program is divided into phases, each follows CDC guidance to set goals and support you on your health journey.
+MDPP provides the same services for beneficiaries with Original Medicare or Medicare Advantage.
+The program is divided into phases — based on CDC guidance — to set goals and support your health journey.

 Phase 1